 Here I have explained the Vastu Guidelines for the Interiors of a House.
 The placement of furniture, doors, windows, electrical gadgets, mirrors etc should be done according to certain Vastu guidelines and tips.

 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these tips rationally and scientifically, so that you have a choice and can decide what you want to follow and what you don’t.
+As an Architect, I have attempted to explain these tips rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow and what you don’t.

 WHAT ARE THE VASTU GUIDELINES FOR THE INTERIORS OF A HOME?